 Local anesthesia Your physician may utilize local anesthesia to numb an area in or around the vagina; however, local anesthesia does not relieve the discomfort of labor.

 Regional anesthesia Also called an epidural, regional or spinal, this type of anesthesia stops pain in a wide section of the body while the patient remains completely awake.
 If you choose an epidural, an anesthesiologist will administer medicine near the nerves in your lower back to limit feeling from the waist down.

-General anesthesia Typically, our Grapevine and Keller obgyn team does not suggest general anesthesia because patients are completely asleep and cannot see their babies immediately after birth.
+General anesthesia Typically, our Southlake and Fort Worth ObGyn team does not suggest general anesthesia because patients are completely asleep and cannot see their babies immediately after birth.
 Our physicians usually reserve general anesthesia for emergency situations.

-As you prepare for the birth of your child, the entire team at our Grapevine and Keller obgyn practice stands ready to offer the support you need.
+As you prepare for the birth of your child, the entire team at our Southlake and Fort Worth ObGyn practice stands ready to offer the support you need.
 We will partner with you to create a labor management and birth plan that addresses your needs.
 Contact us for more information or to schedule an appointment.